 If you’re sending goods to the USA, whether it’s for personal purposes or for business, you need to take note of the following things.

 What kind of goods will you be shipping?
 If you are shipping unused items, it is likely that they will be taxed once they reach the USA’s ports.
 You might also have to pay exportation fees from your home port, depending on your government’s rules and regulations.
-Make sure you read up on taxed and untaxed items before shipping anything to the USA.
+Make sure you read up on taxed and duty free items before shipping anything to the USA.

 Forbidden and restricted items

 Not all items are allowed entry into the USA.
 Some items are called “forbidden” or “prohibited” which means that they are in no way to be shipped into the USA.
 The list for these items is pretty long.
-They could be anything from narcotics to ammunition or even documents which could threatedn the security of the USA.
+They could be anything from narcotics to ammunition or even documents which could threaten the security of the USA.
 All items will be checked by the customs authorities of the American government so don’t try to sneak anything into the country.

 There are also restricted items.
 There are two types of restrictions: by volume or by permit.
 Some items may be allowed without documentation as long as they don’t exceed the number of allowable items per kind per shipment.
 There are also items which cannot be allowed entry into the country without certificates and/or permits.